WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   The Technical drawing for this glass can be downloaded above (two-way mirror.PDF).
   **PAY ATTENTION:** the dimensions of the glass are based on the LED monitor we use!
 Be sure to adjust them to your monitor.

-* **Aluminium Back plate**
+* **Aluminium backplate**
   The backplate is custom made, the technical drawing and production files can be downloaded above.
-    It has multiple purposes as metioned before, below a detailed list:
+    It has multiple purposes as mentioned before, here is a detailed list:
   - Concealment for the wires and electronics like the Raspberry Pi, infrared sensors, motion sensor, power supply, connector board
   - Easy wall mounting in landscape or portrait orientation
   - Brackets with threaded holes, so you can customize the sides of your mirror in any material like wood, metal, plastic…..
-Max. thickness material: 10mm. see picture below for an example with lasercutted okoume wood 6mm thick side finish. (lasercut files also available for download above.
+Max. thickness of the material should be: 10mm.
+    Check out the picture below for an example with lasercut plywood of 6mm thick with a side finish.
+The lasercut files are also available for download above.

 * **Connector PCB board**
 This is an custom designed PCB that extends some of the GPIO pins of the Raspberry Pi.
 Production files and schematic can also be downloaded above